Fixing Intel: A Blueprint for Making Intelligence Relevant in Afghanistan: Reaction

-Despite its rebuke of coalition efforts, the report was endorsed by Secretary of Defense Robert Gates who reportedly called it "brilliant" and "spot on," however he held reservations about the fact that it was published through a private think tank.
-James Philips, a senior fellow at the Heritage Foundation said "I think it was a valid criticism and I think it's a long-overdue effort to reform intelligence gathering and set things right."
+Despite its rebuke of coalition efforts, the report was endorsed by Secretary of Defense Robert Gates who called it "brilliant" and "spot on," though he held reservations about the fact that it was published through a private think tank.

+James Philips, a senior fellow at The Heritage Foundation said, "I think it was a valid criticism and I think it's a long-overdue effort to reform intelligence gathering and set things right."